Ripazhakgggdkp/Dark-Coffee/README.md

 Installing with Stylish:
 --------
+#### This is currently the preferred method of enjoying Dark Coffee

 1. Install Stylish if you haven't already done so.
 2. Manage installed styles -> Write new style, then add this line: